luyadev/luya-module-addressbook/README.md

 ```
 and install/update with `composer install` oder `composer update`

-Add both address book modules (admin and frontend) to config:
+Add both address book modules (admin and frontend) to your project config:

 ```php
 'modules' => [